The Bounty (1984 film): Plot

-During their stay in Tahiti, ship discipline becomes problematic.
-Many of the crew develop a taste for the easy pleasures that island life offers, especially the native women, making the relationship with their Captain tense.
-Bligh, at the same time, subjects the crew to pressure, eventually reaching breaking point when some members become intent on staying on the island.
-When the ship leaves Tahiti, Fletcher is forced to leave his native wife, Mauatua, behind.

-The resumption of naval discipline on the return voyage turns Bligh into a tyrant not willing to tolerate any disobedience whatsoever, creating an atmosphere of tension and violence.
-Bligh insists that the ship is dirty and orders the crew to clean up several times a day.
-Many of the men, including Christian, are singled out for tongue-lashings by Bligh.
+Arriving in Tahiti in October 1788, Bligh finds that due to the delays, the wind is against them for a quick return journey and they must stay on the island for four months longer than planned.
+Many of the weary crew, relieved to land, eventually develop a taste for the pleasures that island life offers, especially the native women; Christian immerses himself in the native culture, learning the language, submitting to Tahiti tattooing, making his relationship with Bligh tense.
+Three crew members, one of them, Charles Churchill, desert the ship, intent on staying on the island.
+Bligh hunts the men down and has them flogged.
+Huggan dies.
+When the ship leaves Tahiti, Fletcher is forced to leave his pregnant native lover, Mauatua, behind.
+The resumption of naval discipline on the return voyage turns Bligh into not willing to tolerate any disobedience whatsoever.
+He insists that the ship is filthy and orders the crew to clean up several times a day.
+Bligh subjects the crew to pressure, creating an atmosphere of tension.
+Many of the men, including Christian, are singled out for tongue-lashings, especially when he suggests to go around Cape Horn again.

-Playing on Christian's resentment against Bligh's treatment of both him and the men, the more militant members of the crew finally persuade Christian to take control of the ship.
-Bligh is roused from his bed and arrested, along with those considered loyal to him, and they are forced into a ship's boat, minimally supplied, and cast adrift.
-The film follows both the efforts of Fletcher Christian to get his men beyond the reach of British punishment and the epic voyage of Bligh to get his loyalists safely to the Dutch East Indies in a longboat.
+Christian considers constructing a raft to escape; playing on his resentment against Bligh's treatment of both him and the men, Ned Young persuades Christian to take the ship by force.
+After unsuccessfully warning the stubborn Bligh, Christian decides to take the ship and cast Bligh adrift without any killing.
+Bligh is roused from his bed and taken to the deck, and he is, along with those considered loyal to him, forced into a longboat, minimally supplied, and cast adrift.
+As Bligh and his crew stop for supplies on the island of Tofua, natives kill quartermaster John Norton.
+Bligh and his crew agree to try to reach the Dutch East Indies.
+Bligh talks down a heated Purcell, even giving him his share of food and insists that they not eat each other to survive.
+Bligh's triumph pays off as he and his crew successfully reach Timor.

-Bligh, through courage and excellent seamanship, and a return of his good character and leadership qualities, successfully manages to reach civilisation after a very harrowing journey without navigational charts or firearms.
-One man, however, is killed by natives as the crew stop for supplies on a hostile island.
-Bligh is portrayed as a man who, on the one hand takes his sense of discipline and command too far, exceeding the limits of the ship's company, but whose character ultimately successfully protects his loyal non-mutineers and guides their overcrowded boat to safety.

-The mutineers sail back to Tahiti to collect their wives, girlfriends and native friends.
-King Tynah, however, is concerned that their presence on the island could incite King George to declare war against Tahiti and his people.
-Realising the folly of staying, the mutineers gather supplies and sail away to try to find a safe refuge.
+Christian and the mutineers sail back to Tahiti.
+King Tynah, however, is concerned that their mutiny could incite British punishment against his people.
+Realizing the folly of staying, the mutineers gather supplies, and are allowed to collect their girlfriends and native friends and sail away to try to find a safe refuge.
 Christian pleads with Tynah to allow Mauatua to decide her own destiny.
 Tynah concedes, and Mauatua chooses the uncertainty of a life with Christian over remaining with her father.

-The search for a safe haven is long and seemingly impossible, as they realise that any pursuing Royal Navy vessels will search all known islands and coastlines to find them.
-At this point, those who remained on board the Bounty are so frustrated that they are ready to rebel against Christian to turn the ship back towards Tahiti.
-After Christian forces the crew to continue on, they eventually find Pitcairn Island, a place which Christian realises is not marked on British maps of the region.

-As the crew of the Bounty burn the ship to keep it from being found (as well as to motivate the crew to tough it out on the island), the judgment of Bligh's court-martial is read: Bligh is found not to have been responsible for the loss of the Bounty, and is commended for the voyage of the open boat.
-Meanwhile, Fletcher Christian and his men realise that they will never go back home to England.
+Churchill, along with others, stay, while Christian tries to get beyond reach of British punishment; the search for a safe haven is long and seemingly impossible, as any pursuing Royal Navy vessels will search all known islands and coastlines to find them.
+Some of the Bounty crew are so frustrated that they are ready to rebel against Christian to turn the ship back towards Tahiti.
+After Christian forces the crew to continue on, they find Pitcairn Island, a place not marked on British maps of the region.
+As the crew burn the Bounty making detection and escape virtually impossible, seaman John Adams notes to Christian that they will never get off the island or see England again.
+The judgement of Bligh's court-martial is read by Admiral Hood: Bligh is exonerated of all blame of the loss of the Bounty, and is commended for courage and exemplary seamanship for the open boat voyage.
+Bligh, moved, sheathes his sword with a slight tremor, thanks Hood and departs.
+A resigned Christian watches Bounty sink.